 An eligible educational institution is generally any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the Department of Education.

 Contributions to a QTP on behalf of any beneficiary cannot be more than the amount necessary to provide for the qualified higher education expenses of the beneficiary.
 Contact the program’s trustee or administrator to determine the program’s contribution limit.
-Contributions made to a QTP are not deductible on your federal tax return.
+Contributions made to a QTP are not deductible.